 On Friday, my dad drove up from Chicago and stayed with us overnight.
 The kids always love visits from Grandpa, and it was a huge relief to have his help.
 Lily’s cough even seemed to be improving.
 With my husband scheduled to return on Saturday afternoon, I knew that the end was in sight.

 But at breakfast on Saturday morning, Julia pushed her pancake away.
 “My tummy hurts,” she said, almost sheepishly.
 I waved it off as typical kindergartener behavior and finicky eating.
 Two hours later, I had to admit I was wrong, as I witnessed what little breakfast my daughter had consumed making its second appearance.

-But I have to remember that the bad times don't always last forever.
+But I have to remember that the bad times don’t always last forever.
 Even the longest, most bone-chilling winters in Milwaukee still give way to spring.
-And even when you're immersed in a crisis, there can be tiny windows of peace.
-During the week that my kids were both ill, I was so grateful that I could connect with other moms via text to just vent and commiserate with each other.
-It helped enormously to realize we weren't the only ones stuck inside battling the scourge of winter school germs.
+And even when you’re immersed in a crisis, there can be tiny windows of peace.
+During the week that my kids were both ill, I was so grateful that I could connect with other moms via text to just vent and commiserate.
+It helped enormously to realize we weren’t the only ones stuck inside battling the scourge of winter school germs.
 I was able to connect with my kids in different ways as well.
-When the girls felt energetic enough to do something other than zone out on Disney Jr., we played school in the kitchen and came up with a "bugs" theme including crafts, a snack, and storytime.
+When the girls felt energetic enough to do something other than zone out on Disney Jr., we played school in the kitchen and came up with a bug-themed craft, snack, and storytime.

 I hope I can make it through the next round of illnesses with a bit more grace.
 For now, I’m thankful that Lily seems to have fought off whatever was bothering her, and Julia is back to eating like a champ.
 Outside, the snow is melting, and the birds and bunnies are reclaiming their favorite spots in our yard.
 Spring is coming; it’s almost here.